-Intangible asset arises on the purchase of map database which is used to generate revenue.
-The Company amortizes map database over the useful life of such database as estimated by the management of the Company.
+Intangible asset arise on the purchase of map database is meant to generate revenue.
+The Company amortizes the map database over its useful economic life.
+The life was estimated by the management of the Company.

 During the year an independent valuator was assigned to perform a valuation on the map database.
-The fair value (less costs for disposal) of the Map Database of the Company as per the Evaluation report was USD 14.672.515 as at 31 March 2022.
+The fair value (less costs for disposal) of the Map Database of the Company as per the Evaluation report was USD 14.672.515.
 As per the estimate this value will be amortized over the remaining period of useful life of the asset after giving effect to future impairment testing, if any.